 College- and Career- Readiness Standards for World Languages Policy 2520.
 7

-The West Virginia College- and Career- Readiness Standards for World Languages set forth expectations for world language study for all West Virginia students in secondary schools.
-The offering of world languages at the elementary school level is encouraged but is not required as it is for all West Virginia middle school and high school.
+The West Virginia College and Career Readiness Standards for World Languages has set forth expectations for world language study for all West Virginia students in secondary schools.
+The offering of world languages at the elementary school level is encouraged but is not required, though it is a requirement for all West Virginia middle schools and high schools.

-The West Virginia College- and Career-Readiness Standards reflect the shift toward a proficiency-based approach to learning languages that articulates growth through life-long language learning.
+The West Virginia College and Career Readiness Standards reflect the shift toward a proficiency-based approach to learning languages that articulates growth through life-long language learning.
 The standards seek to facilitate more functional, communicative, and intercultural goals, rather than those of language structure and cultural facts.
-The broad standards are designed to be used regardless of age, class level, or content studied and can be contextualized to correspond to the appropriate developmental level of the learner and to provide clear understanding of what learners need to know and be able to do to move through proficiency levels.
+The broad standards are designed to be used regardless of age, class level, or content studied and can be contextualized to correspond to the appropriate developmental level of the learner and to provide clear understanding of what learners need to know and do while moving through proficiency levels.

 Linguafolio®